Department Of Orthopaedics

 Joint Replacement Surgery

-Offered by best ortho hospitals in India, joint replacement surgery is a procedure in which parts of a damaged joint are replaced with prosthesis.
-The prosthesis is usually made from metal, ceramic or plastic.
+Offered by the best ortho hospitals in India, joint replacement surgery is a procedure in which parts of a damaged joint are replaced with a prosthesis.
+The prosthesis is usually made from metal, ceramic, or plastic.
 It easily replicates the movement of a healthy joint.
-Joint replacement surgery is performed on knee, hip, wrist, ankle, elbow and shoulder.
+Joint replacement surgery is performed on the knee, hip, wrist, ankle, elbow, and shoulder.
 The most commonly performed ones include hip and knee replacements.

 Hip Replacement Surgery